Info for

 Degree Classes

-The Faculty of Education participates with its teaching, organizational and research resources, together with the Faculty of Arts and Philosophy, in the activation of this Graduate Programme.
+The Faculty of Education participates with its own teaching, organizational and research resources, together with the Faculty of Arts and Philosophy, in the activation of this graduate degree programme.

 Objectives

-• Graduates will be guided both to the acquisition of an in-depth knowledge of the historical evolution of philosophical thought, and to the theoretical deepening of specific ethical, anthropological and bioethical, epistemological and metaphysical problems.
-The training of the students will take place within differentiated teaching curricula and must conclude with specific research of a distinctly scientific nature;
+• Graduates will be guided both towards the acquisition of an in-depth knowledge of the historical evolution of philosophical thought, and the theoretical deepening of specific ethical, anthropological and bioethical, epistemological and metaphysical problems.
+Students' training will take place within differentiated teaching curricula and must conclude with specific research of a distinctly scientific nature;

-• Graduates will be able to use fluently, in written and oral form, in addition to Italian, English (compulsory) and French or German (optional), with reference also to disciplinary lexicons;
+• Graduates will be able to communicate fluently, both in written and spoken form, not only in Italian but also in English (compulsory), as well as in either French or German (optional), with particular attention to discipline-specific vocabulary;

-• Graduates will also possess those computer and telematic skills that today make scientific research easier, even in the field of humanities;
+• Graduates will also possess the computer and telematic skills that today make scientific research easier, even in the field of humanities;

 • Graduates will be able to benefit from an organic philosophical training to access the subsequent levels of training for the achievement of the qualification for secondary teaching or professional areas of communication and training and management of human resources.